Space Hall Explosion

 Break Down

-This work flow allows for any fbx with correct material naming to be imported into the network with minimal modification.
+This workflow lets any FBX with correct material naming be imported into the network with minimal modification.

 Here is the fbx once inside Houdini and brought through my network.